Supermarine Spitfire operational history: Overall performance

 The majority of Mk Is and Mk IIs were armed with eight .303 Browning machine guns.
 Throughout the battle, Luftwaffe aircraft often returned to base with .303 bullet holes, but no critical damage as they had received armour plating in critical areas and self-sealing fuel tanks became common in bombers.
 Several Mark Is of 19 Squadron were fitted with two 20-mm Hispano-Suiza cannon in 1940.
 This early Hispano installation proved to be unreliable, with the cannon frequently firing just a few rounds or failing to fire at all.
 After numerous complaints from the pilots of 19 Squadron the cannon armed Spitfires were replaced by conventionally armed aircraft in September 1940.
-Supermarine and BSA, who manufactured the Hispano under licence, continued work on a reliable cannon installation, with a number of Mk Is armed with two cannon and four .303 machine-guns entering operations by late 1940: this version was referred to as the Mk IB, the machine-gun-armed Spitfires were retrospectively called the Mk IA.
+Supermarine and BSA, who manufactured the Hispano under licence, continued work on a reliable cannon installation.
+A number of Mk Is armed with two cannon and four .303 machine-guns entered operations by late 1940; this version was referred to as the Mk IB.
+The machine-gun-armed Spitfires were retrospectively called the Mk IA.

 Although the Merlin III engine of Spitfire Is had a power rating of 1030 hp, supplies of 100 octane fuel from the United States started reaching Britain in early 1940.
 This meant that an "emergency boost" of +12 pounds per square inch was available for five minutes, with pilots able to call on 1310 hp at 3,000 rpm at 9000 ft.
 This boosted the maximum speed by 25 mi/h at sea level and 34 mi/h at 10000 ft and improved the climbing performance between sea level and full throttle height.
 The extra boost was not damaging as long as the limitations set forth in the pilot's notes were followed.
 As a precaution, however, if the pilot had resorted to emergency boost, he had to report this on landing and it had to be noted in the engine log book.
 The extra boost was also available for the Merlin XII fitted to the Spitfire II.

 Between 1 August 1940 and 31 October, Spitfire losses amounted to 208 lost in combat, seven destroyed on the ground, and 42 in flying accidents.